zhu327/gemini-openai-proxy/README.md

 2. **Get Google AI Studio API Key:**
    Before using the proxy, you'll need to obtain an API key from [ai.google.dev](https://ai.google.dev).
 Treat this API key as your OpenAI API key when interacting with Gemini-OpenAI-Proxy.

-3. **Integrate Proxy into Your Application:**
+3. **Integrate the Proxy into Your Application:**
-   Update your application's API requests to point to the Gemini-OpenAI-Proxy, providing the obtained Google AI Studio API key as if it were your OpenAI API key.
+   Modify your application's API requests to target the Gemini-OpenAI-Proxy, providing the acquired Google AI Studio API key as if it were your OpenAI API key.

-   Example API Request (Assuming the proxy is running on `http://localhost:8080`):
+   Example API Request (Assuming the proxy is hosted at `http://localhost:8080`):
    ```bash
    curl http://localhost:8080/v1/chat/completions \
     -H "Content-Type: application/json" \